Črna na Koroškem: History

 A chapel at Črna in the Duchy of Carinthia was first mentioned in an 1137 deed.
 The settlement has a long ironworking history.
 A foundry was established by one Mehior Puc, who moved to Črna from the Lavant Valley in 1620, started mining iron ore and built two smelting furnaces, which were among the first in the Eastern Alps.
 This operation was sold to the Counts of Thurn-Valsassina from nearby Bleiburg in 1624, who built a new ironworking operation on the Meža River at Mušenik to the north of the town in the 18th century.
 After the Austrian Southern Railway company had built a railway connection to Klagenfurt and Villach at Ravne na Koroškem a few miles down the Meža River, the Counts of Thurn moved operations there and abandoned their ironworks in Črna around 1880.

+Church

 The parish church in the town is dedicated to Saint Oswald.
 It is a Neo-Romanesque building that was erected in 1868 after the old church burned down in a fire.